stevekwan/best-practices/javascript/gotchas.md

 `constructor` is a pointer to the function that gets called when you use the `new` keyword.
 If you want to learn more about the prototype/constructor relationship, read [The Surprisingly Elegant JavaScript Type Model, by Kannan Vijayan][javascript-type].
 But be prepared to be confused.

 ### WTF is a closure?
-Closures are a concept that appear in pure functional languages like JavaScript, but they have started to trickle their way into other languages like PHP and C#.
+Closures are a concept that appear in functional languages like JavaScript, but they have started to trickle their way into other languages like PHP and C#.
 For those unfamiliar, "closure" is a language feature that ensures variables never get destroyed if they are still required.

 This explanation is not particularly meaningful in and of itself, so here's an example: